 “Every hero needs theme music, and now even the lowliest dungeon-crawler can have some…just the right sound for just the right moment.
 Diehard game masters – the kind who have painted miniatures for every adventure and spend considerable time assembling props for their games – are going to love this collection.” –Kenneth Newquist, SciFi.com

 Today those high-quality sound effects are still available on compact disc, but technology has advanced and so have we.
-Now the Game Masters sound effects collection is available as downloadable mp3 files or packaged in an app for Apple’s iPhone and iPad.
+Now the sounds in the Game Masters Collection – and many more effects we’ve produced since– are available as downloadable mp3 files.